redis/redis-doc/docs/data-types/streams-tutorial.md

     - /docs/manual/data-types/streams
 ---

 Redis Streams is a data structure that acts like an append-only log.
-If you're new to streams, see the [Overview of Redis Streams](/docs/manual/data-types/stream.md).
+If you're new to streams, see the [Redis Streams introduction](/docs/data-types/stream/).
 For a more comprehensive tutorial, read on.

 ## Introduction